Projects can be viewed at addl.ulster.ac.uk/tis/projects

 Projects usually take place in Semester Two of the Academic year – starting in February and ending in April or May.

-Students normally complete a placement of 32 hours over 10/12 weeks in a local school, which equates to around 3 hours per week in the school.
+Students normally complete a placement of 32 hours over 10/12 weeks in a local school – primary, post-primary or special education school.

 Education Minor students taking the module EDU308 complete a placement of 50 hours over 10/12 weeks in a local school - primary, post-primary or special education school.